phillip2468/Portfolio-Manager/README.md

   - Node.js 16.4+
   - Yarn 1.2+
   - Terminal
-  - An understaning of basic git and yarn commands + some IDE/ text editor of your choice
+  - An understanding of basic git and yarn commands + some IDE/ text editor of your choice
   - Any latest web browser (Chrome, Firefox, etc...)

 # Getting started